CoinPayments API Documentation

 string

-the url to redirect to, if payment of an invoice fails (e.g. expired) or is cancelled by the user
+the url to redirect to, if payment of the invoice fails (e.g. expired) or is cancelled by the user

 ipnUrl